Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Background

 Wallhack and aimbot are the two most prevalent types of cheats in FPS games \cite{afkgaming}.
 Both types of cheats are mainly done by accessing the client's memory data or image information. \textbf{Wallhack} enables players to visually penetrate obstructions like walls, which allows players to spot opponents across the map and effortlessly track their movements, providing a significant tactical advantage. \textbf{Aimbot} assists a player's aims and shots so that the cheaters gain transcendent precision and reaction speed. \textit{Aimbot}'s functionality can be customized according to player preference, allowing one to obtain different aiming performance, ranging from brutal-force aims to smooth aims like human \cite{choi2023botscreen}. \textit{Aimbot} can be subdivided into \textit{pure aimbot} (the primitive \textit{aimbot}), \textit{triggerbot} (auto-shoot only when the cross-hair is on the opponent), \textit{micro-settings} (counteract recoil with Hotkeys), and \textit{computer-vision-based aimbot} (aim with object detection models).
-In the following sections, \textit{aimbot} refers to all aforementioned subcategories.

-Notably, cheating provides different levels of sophistication \cite{10.1145/3380786.3391397}.
+In our paper, \textit{aimbot} refers to all aforementioned subcategories.
+Cheating provides different levels of sophistication \cite{10.1145/3380786.3391397}.
 The cheater might cheat cautiously, pretending to be a normal player, switching the cheat on and off, or cheating unabashedly with different configurations, various brands of cheating software, and categories.
 However, cheaters' behaviors will always differ from the normal players \cite{choi2023botscreen}.
-Thus as long as cheaters want to gain unfair advantages, they must outperform the average.
+Thus, cheaters must outperform the average to gain unfair advantages.
 This is bound to create anomalies at the data level and therefore should be identifiable by models.
-Our evaluations in \autoref{sec:eval} include different levels of cheating sophistication by using large real-world datasets.
+Our evaluations in \autoref{sec:eval} include different levels of cheating sophistication.